 Doil flung open the door, buttoning up his own overcoat as he did so.
 His was plain.
 “Unfortunately, we’re out of time.
 You’re just going to have to risk it.”

 Grumbling, Kiluron followed Doil out the door.
 Horses awaited them in the courtyard; both of them were running by the time they reached the animals.
 Not slowing, Kiluron leapt up onto the larger horse’s back, seizing the reins and kicking the horse into a gallop, barely clearing the gates as the guards opened them for him, Doil a few steps behind.
-Caroming through Merolate, they reached the main gates just as the great bell towers rang out the third hour of the day, clattering up beside the dignified form of Prime Wezzix, waiting in his full regalia, the gates already flung open.
+Caroming through Merolate, they reached the main gates just as the great bell towers rang out, clattering up beside the dignified form of Prime Wezzix, waiting in his full regalia, the gates already flung open.
 He made no comment upon Kiluron and Doil’s arrival, but Kiluron found this all the worse; doubtless he was doomed to have a thorough tongue-lashing when the day was done.

 Through the gate, Ebereen’s delegation gradually increased in detail.
 Squinting, Kiluron tried to see if he recognized anyone.
 Not personally – the last time the formal Ebereen delegation had visited was more than ten years ago – but he was probably supposed to be able to identify the important members of the party based on their assorted crests and colors.

 “Were you paying attention during Borivat’s lecture on the Ebereen delegation?”
 Kiluron hissed to Doil, attempting to be circumspect.
 Despite his efforts, he earned a scowl from Prime Wezzix, and winced inwardly.